 Diversity & Inclusion

 A commitment to diversity and inclusion has been at the core of our Firm since Frank Weil, Sylvan Gotshal, and Horace Manges found many doors closed to them because of their religious beliefs.
 They founded Weil, Gotshal & Manges LLP to open those doors.
-For over 30 years, Weil has been a leader in investing in formal initiatives to cultivate an inclusive culture where all feel comfortable and encouraged to excel.
-Weil’s award-winning diversity program includes five active affinity groups, recruiting and pipeline initiatives, and education and leadership programs.
+For over 30 years, Weil has invested in significant formal initiatives to cultivate an inclusive culture where all feel comfortable and encouraged to excel.
+Weil’s nationally recognized diversity program includes five active affinity groups, recruiting and pipeline initiatives, and education and leadership programs.